In This Section

 • Good perennial weed control before planting

-• Proper installation of drainage tile
+• Proper installation of subsurface or tile drainage

 • Proper match of rootstock with soil/climate/vigour potential of vineyard